 Upon the fall of the Ceauşescu regime, Communist Party members immediately regrouped as the National Salvation Front (NSF).
-In 1990, NSF leader Ion Iliescu (pictured with former US President George W. Bush) was elected President in Romania's first democratic election in over 50 years.
-While the election was generally free and fair, unrest continued, which lliescu quelled with force.
+In 1990, NSF leader Ion Iliescu was elected President in Romania's first democratic election in over 50 years.
+While the election was generally free and fair, unrest continued, which Iliescu quelled with force.

 In 1991, Romania adopted a new constitution granting equal rights to all citizens while protecting liberties such as free speech, religion, and private ownership.

-and private ownership.
 The constitution also formally established Romania as a republic with a semi-presidential system of government, whereby the President shares power with a PM.
 Iliescu was reelected in 1992, following violent suppression of opposition parties.